2i2c-org/kpis/book/finances.md

 # Accounting and finance

-This analyses two data streams that represent 2i2c's financial activity.[^1] It is meant to be used for both financial analysis and projection, as well as defining a few KPIs for sustainability and efficiency.
+This page summarizes 2i2c's financial picture, as well as our major cost and revenue trends.[^1] Its goal is to provide transparency about how money is flowing through our organization.

 Last updated: **{sub-ref}`today`**